keremgocen/fun-with-spark/README.md

 >cachecontrol.maxage = 120

 #### Response Caching
-Response caching is achieved via OkHttp client interception incoming responses from external daw-api.
+Response caching is achieved through Retrofit/OkHttp client and by intercepting incoming responses from external daw-api.

 See [Caching in HTTP](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) for more info.